jpol01/Portfolio/README.md

 # Setup and Mobile Version Skeleton

-> Mobile version of the Portfolio.
+> Mobile version of the Portfolio, must include 2 sections: the header and the headline.

 ![screenshot](./images/web.png)